-In the system of the Treaties, implementation is a matter left first and foremost to the Member States and, where uniform conditions for implementation are needed, to the Commission.
-Only in duly justified and specific cases, can implementing powers be conferred on the Council by the legislator (Article 291 (1) and (2) TFEU).
-This possibility has been used in the past, but has remained generally confined to domains where the Council has specific responsibilities under the Treaties,2 or in domains which, albeit progressively falling under Union competence, touch the core of Member States ́sovereignty.3 In the framework of the measures taken by the EU to react to the crisis of the recent years, the conferral of implementing powers on the Council has
+In the system of the Treaties, implementation is a matter left first and foremost for the Member States and, where uniform conditions for implementation are needed, for the Commission.
+Only in duly justified and specific cases, implementing powers can be conferred to the Council by the legislator (Article 291 (1) and (2) TFEU).
+This possibility has been used in a number of cases in the past, but it has remained generally confined in matters where the Council has specific responsibilities under the Treaties, 2 or in domains which, albeit progressively attracted in the Union competence, touch the core of the Member States ́sovereignty.3 In the framework of the measures taken by the EU to react to the crisis of the recent years, the conferral of implementing powers to the Council has